You Watched In Silence Book Review A Sharp Paranaormal Thriller

 Craft & Style

 I enjoyed how, from the beginning, Justine opened the novel with a bang, with a chilling scene.
-Immediately, you’re hooked into the novel as you’re trying to connect the dots.
+Immediately, you’re hooked into the story as you’re trying to connect the dots.
 The tension and suspense are heavy and layered, and continued to build as the events in the novel escalated.

 Emotional Impact